Sag in Transmission Line and its Calculations

 Calculating Sag in a Transmission Line

-Before we go for the calculation of sag, certain points need to be noted.
+Before we go for the sag calculation, certain points need to be noted.

-1. When the overhead conductor is supported on two ends at equal spans, a curve is formed at a point almost at the mid of the conductor.
-This is known as sag.
-Sag is much smaller than the span.
+1. When the overhead conductor is supported on two ends at equal spans, a curve is formed at a point almost at the midpoint of the conductor.
+This is known as sag, which is much smaller than the span.

 2. The tension in the conductor at each point acts tangentially.